mavlink/mavlink-devguide/en/protocol/camera.md

 # Camera Protocol

-The camera protocol allows to configure camera payloads and request their status.
+The camera protocol is used to configure camera payloads and request their status.
 It supports photo and video cameras and includes messages to query and configure the onboard camera storage.

 ## Camera Identification

 The first step is to determine if a camera exists.
 Camera components are supposed to send heartbeats just like any other component.
-There are pre-defined component IDs for cameras.
-See [MAV\_COMP\_ID\_CAMERA](http://mavlink.org/messages/common#MAV_COMP_ID_CAMERA).
-If a camera component exists, once a heartbeat is received a [REQUEST\_CAMERA\_INFORMATION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_INFORMATION) message is sent from the GCS.
+There are pre-defined component IDs for cameras - see [MAV\_COMP\_ID\_CAMERA](http://mavlink.org/messages/common#MAV_COMP_ID_CAMERA).
+If a camera component exists, once a heartbeat is received a [MAV_CMD_REQUEST_CAMERA_INFORMATION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_INFORMATION) message is sent from the GCS.
 The camera component will then reply with a [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message.

 This response contains the bare minimum information about the camera and what it can or cannot do.
 By itself, it is sufficient for default image and/or video capture.
 However, if a camera provides finer control over its settings, this message will also include an URI to a [Camera Definition File](../protocol/camera_def.md).
 If this URI exists, the GCS will request it (using a standard HTTP GET request), parse it and prepare the UI for the user to control the camera settings.
 The definition file can be *hosted* anywhere.
 If the camera component provides an HTTP interface, the definition file can be hosted on the camera itself.
 Otherwise, it can be hosted by any regular, reachable server.
 The [CAMERA\_INFORMATION](http://mavlink.org/messages/common#CAMERA_INFORMATION) message should provide a version for the definition file (`cam_definition_version`), allowing the GCS to cache it.
 Once downloaded, it would only be requested again if the version number changes.

-Note that if no response is sent for a [REQUEST\_CAMERA\_INFORMATION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_INFORMATION) message, it is assumed camera support is not available and no support for it will be provided by the GCS.
+> **Note** If no response is sent for a [MAV_CMD_REQUEST_CAMERA_INFORMATION](http://mavlink.org/messages/common#MAV_CMD_REQUEST_CAMERA_INFORMATION) message, it is assumed camera support is not available and no support for it will be provided by the GCS.

 If a vehicle has more than one camera, each camera will have a different component ID and send their own heartbeats.
 The GCS will create multiple instances of a camera controller based on the component ID of each camera.
 All commands are sent to a specific camera by addressing the command to a specific component ID.